-Selecting the most appropriate denture depends on several clinical factors, including the number and position of missing teeth, the condition of your gums, and the strength of your jawbone.
-Your bite, lifestyle, and expectations also play an important role.
-During your consultation, your dentist will carry out a comprehensive oral examination, which may include digital scans or X-rays, to assess your suitability and plan treatment safely.
-If you are exploring options for dentures in Bedford, we take time to explain all available treatments, including the benefits and limitations of each, so you can make a fully informed decision.
+Selecting the most appropriate dentures depends on several clinical factors, including the number and position of missing teeth, gum health, and jawbone condition.
+Your bite, lifestyle, and personal expectations are also carefully considered.
+During your consultation, your dentist will carry out a detailed oral examination, which may include digital scans or X-rays, to assess suitability and plan treatment safely and accurately.

-Patients who have lost all of their teeth may benefit from complete dentures, which replace an entire upper or lower arch and help restore chewing ability, speech, and facial support.
-Partial dentures are recommended when some natural teeth remain, using carefully designed frameworks to fit securely alongside your existing teeth while maintaining a natural appearance.
+For patients who have lost all their teeth, complete dentures are used to replace an entire upper or lower arch, helping restore chewing function, speech, and facial support.
+Where some natural teeth remain, partial dentures are recommended.
+These are designed to fit securely alongside existing teeth while maintaining a natural appearance.

-Ongoing care is equally important.
-We provide guidance on cleaning, maintenance, and regular reviews to help ensure your dentures remain comfortable, effective, and supportive of your long-term oral health.
+We also provide clear aftercare guidance to support long-term comfort and performance.
+This includes advice on cleaning, maintenance, and regular check-ups to ensure your dentures continue to fit well and support your oral health.

 What are the advantages of implant-retained dentures?